What machine learning is (definition)

 Machine learning models and algorithms

-What is a ML model?
+What is a mathematical model?

-What is a ML algorithm?
+What is a machine learning algorithm?

 A machine learning algorithm is the set of instructions to build a machine learning model.